 A stop along the way.
 If so far I have not been able to bore you, which would be normal, what is certain is that from now and as long as each one can resist reading, I am sure I will get it.

 To those who are not interested in kitesurfing, for obvious reasons, and, to those who are interested, for everything related to pre or post navigation issues, that is, details about areas, habits and other of a personal nature, so… you are warned.

-Well, arriving at the Gando airport in Gran Canaria and in front of the check-in counter, one faces the always feared moment, for two reasons, I say double because in addition to the fact that they can crucify you with the issue of luggage, you should not disdain the possibility that they also lose it.
+Well, arriving at the Gando airport in Gran Canaria and in front of the check-in counter, one faces the always feared moment, for two reasons, I say double because in addition to the fact that they can crucify you with the issue of excess of luggage, you should not disdain the possibility that they also might lose it.

 At the airport in Madrid

-I have to clarify that among the multiple packing options, I chose the following: As it is generally allowed to carry only two packages, I disdained from the beginning the one of a single boardbag in which to carry everything because, apart from the fact that for the comfort of transportation within the limits of the airport is undoubtedly the best choice, once you arrive at the destination, unless you are going to rent a car and stop in front of the very spot, which, as you all know, it is not always possible, it also increases the chances that, once discovered as a possible user of any type of sports nautical equipment that includes the use of the words surf, you will be rewarded with a good low blow up to hundreds of euros.
+I have to clarify that among the multiple packing options, I chose the following: As it is generally allowed to carry only two packages, I disdained from the beginning the one of a single boardbag in which to carry everything because, apart from the fact that for the comfort of transportation within the limits of the airport is undoubtedly the best choice, once you arrive to the destination, unless you are going to rent a car and stop in front of the very spot, which, as you all know, it is not always possible, it also increases the chances that, when making the check-in, once discovered as a possible user of any type of sports nautical equipment that includes the use of the word: surf, you will be rewarded with a good low blow up to hundreds of euros.

 The Iberia official weighs the bundle of the backpack, so far so good, he looks up at me and discovers the cardboard bundle with the boards, he asks: anything else?